DolicaAkelloEgwel/github-workshop/slides.md

 ---
 # Changing / Removing Lines

-Now change the _second_ line of your file and see what happens in the Changes tab.
+Now change the _first_ line of your file and see what happens in the Changes tab.

 <!-- Give people a moment to do this before going to the next slide. -->